gr2m/hoodie-readthedocs-test/docs/welcome.rst

 :doc:`How Hoodie Works <about/how-hoodie-works>`.
 Learn how Hoodie handles data storage, does syncing, and where the offline support comes from.

 Eager to build stuff?
-Skip ahead to the :doc:`installation guide </start/index>`!
+Skip ahead to the :doc:`quickstart guide </guides/quickstart>`!